tyom/storybook-addons/packages/storybook-react-context/README.md

   },
 };
 ```

+When both `initialState` values (in decorator argument and parameters) are objects
+they are combined (assigned), otherwise the either `initialState` in parameters or
+decorator argument will be used (in that order).

 Component will be wrapped with another component which uses the context hook and returns
 it to the story via story context as the result of `React.useReducer` with `reducer`